-6.1.3 Escalating Alerts to an Incident
+Escalating Alerts to an Incident

-After performing adequate investigation on an alert, you may determine there is some serious problem and the alert needs further investigation by the security analyst.
+After performing adequate investigation on an alert, you may determine there is a serious problem and the alert needs further investigation by the security analyst.
 You can escalate such alerts by creating an incident without losing all the work you already did as part of the alert investigation.